Inverse Design of Amorphous Materials with Targeted Properties: Results

 To gain a better understanding of the structural differences between samples obtained from MD melt-quench simulations and samples generated by AMDEN, we trained unconditional AMDEN models on each of the three amorphous \ch{Si} dataset variants.
 The three datasets are identical in terms of composition and samples size but differ in the samples' thermal history.
 While samples of the \textit{melt} variant are obtained from a melt at 2500 \,K, the \textit{quench} variant is obtained after an almost instantaneous quench to 300 \,K and the \textit{anneal} variant is obtained after quenching the melted structures to 300 \,K at 1 \,K/ps.
 For inference, the unit cells of the training samples were used and the number of atoms was kept fixed at 256.
 To compare the structures of the generated samples with the respective training data, we computed radial distribution functions (RDFs), bond angle distributions and structure factors for the original data and after a local geometry optimization.

 Fig.~\ref{fig:Si}a shows the RDFs after a local geometry optimization, while the other structural features and analysis of the unoptimized structures are provided in the Supplemental Fig.~S4.
+Coordination number distributions, shown in Supplemental Fig.~S4i,j, and Voronoi volume distributions, shown in Supplemental Fig.~S4k, further confirm good short-range order agreement between the generated and training samples.
 Local geometry optimizations were used to remove the influence of small residual noise and thermal motions and focus on the inherent structures instead.
 They were performed using the Stillinger-Weber potential~\cite{stillinger1985computer} which was also used for generating the training data.
 As expected, peaks in the RDF of Si become higher and narrower as the extent of relaxation increases from \textit{melt} to \textit{quench} and \textit{anneal} datasets.
 Interestingly, the discrepancy between the generated and reference samples follows the same trend, with an almost perfect agreement being observed for the \textit{melt} data, while the largest difference can be seen in the \textit{anneal} data.
 Considering the distribution of the potential energy of the geometry optimized samples shown in Fig.~\ref{fig:Si}b, we observe that the energy of the training samples decreases with increasing extent of relaxation, while samples generated by AMDEN have an almost identical energy distribution for all three datasets.
 AMDEN thus appears unable to generate the low-energy structures that are reached through relaxation processes.
 Despite the matching energy distributions, the atomic geometries generated by the model trained on the \textit{anneal} dataset are still structurally different from the samples obtained from the melt, as seen in Fig.~\ref{fig:Si}a and Supplemental Fig.~S4.
 The generated \textit{quench} samples also match the training reference closely in terms of radial and angular distributions but differ in terms of energy.
 These observations highlight the fact that structural features alone are not sufficient to assess the quality of generated samples.